 Press [MODE] and select the Bluetooth interface as the source for playback.
 After a few seconds your Bluetooth device is detected.
 The display shows the message 'BT Connected'.
-If that doesn't work automatically, press >II and start the synchronization from the Bluetooth device.
+If it does not work automatically, press II and start synchronisation from the Bluetooth device.